practable/rpi-spinner-2.0/README.md

 0. Log in to check you have ssh access
 1. Run a configure script on your admin machine
 2. Run three ansible playbooks on your admin machine (which set things up on the rpi over ssh)
+3. Reboot your RPI
 3. Your experiment should be working

 ## Abbreviations

-BYOD - Bring Your Own Device
+- BYOD - Bring Your Own Device
-OS - Operating System
+- OS - Operating System
-SBC - single board computer (Raspberry Pi, Odroid, etc)
+- SBC - single board computer (Raspberry Pi, Odroid, etc)

 ## Formatting